Enterprise Software Development: Steps, Timelines, and Cost Factors

 About ScienceSoft

-ScienceSoft is a US-headquartered global software development company with 33 years in the market.
-We employ extensive technical expertise and practical knowledge of 30+ industries, professional business analysis, and KPI-based development to help our customers re-engineer, build and integrate enterprise software that covers complex business processes.
-As the holder of ISO 9001 and ISO 27001 certifications, we rely on mature quality management and guarantee the cooperation doesn't pose any risks to the customers' data security.
+ScienceSoft is a global IT consulting and software development company with 35 years in the market.
+We employ extensive technical expertise, practical knowledge of 30+ industries, professional business analysis, and KPI-based development to help our clients re-engineer, build, and integrate enterprise software.
+Being an ISO 9001- and ISO 27001-certified company, we rely on mature quality management and guarantee the cooperation doesn't pose any risks to the customers' data security.